zaf/agitator/README.md

 `/usr/local/etc` to help with system wide installation.
 Under the folder [init](https://github.com/zaf/agitator/tree/master/init) startup scripts are provided for systemd based systems or for Red Hat and Debian based systems that use the old sysV init.

+Reloading the config file on-the-fly requires a Hangup signal to be sent to agigator process.
+This can be done either by using the init scripts provided or with something like `pkill -HUP agitator`.
+This reloads the routing settings from the config file, to alter the general settings (like listening port or address) agitator must be restarted.
+A graceful shutdown option is available where agitator stops accepting new requests but waits for all active sessions to finish before exiting.
+To trigger it again either use the init scripts or send an Interrupt signal (`pkill -INT agitator`) to the agitator process.

 **Topology examples:**

 A typical layout where agitator sits between one or more asterisk servers and one or more